ebi-uniprot/ProtVista/dataServicesAndFormat.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Default data sources
-By default, ProtVista uses three data [RESTful sources](http://www.ebi.ac.uk/uniprot/api/doc/index.html) provided by the Protein Function Development team.
+By default, ProtVista uses three [RESTful data sources](http://www.ebi.ac.uk/uniprot/api/doc/index.html) provided by the Protein Function Development team.
 Particularly, it uses the feature data source, the variation data source and the proteomics data source.

-The default data sources can be avoided when instantiating the component.
+The default data sources can be excluded when instantiating the component.
 Just set defaultSources to false, any other value as well as the omission of this property-key will result in loading the default data sources.

 ```html
 <div id='yourDiv'/>